-Surgical prophylaxis should be registered if given the day before the survey (i.e. in the 24 hours prior to 8 a.m. on the day of the survey).
-For all other antimicrobial use (e.g. treatment, medical prophylaxis), any given or planned (including intermittent treatments, e.g. alternate day) administration of antimicrobials should be registered at the time of the survey only.
+Surgical prophylaxis should be registered if given the day before the survey (i.e., in the 24 hours prior to 8:00 a.m. on the day of the survey).
+For all other antimicrobial use (e.g., treatment, medical prophylaxis), any given or planned (including intermittent treatments, e.g., alternate day) administration of antimicrobials should be registered as those active at the time of the survey.
+If an antimicrobial is prescribed on alternate days (e.g. Monday, Wednesday and Fridays every week or every other week) as ongoing medical prophylaxis, and the survey is conducted on a day it is not administered (e.g., Tuesday or Thursday of that week, or the week it is not administered), the data for this antimicrobial should be collected as it is an active prescription.

-The aim is to determine what the physicians think they are treating.
-In order to do so, we will look at all patient records and may request additional information from nurses, pharmacists or doctors.
-The appropriateness of prescriptions will not be discussed, no attempts will be made to change prescriptions, and staff should not feel supervised at any time.
+The aim is to determine what the physicians intend to be treating.
+To do so, PPS staff will look at all patient records and may request additional information from nurses, pharmacists or doctors.
+No attempts will be made to change prescriptions, and staff should not feel supervised at any time including during the validation exercise.